 The fires that impacted Northern California in 2017 and 2018 were produced by late-season (October and November) windstorms that spurred fires from an aging electrical grid.
 This is largely a governmental and regulatory failure.
 But while these windstorms aren't new, and don't particularly appear to be a function of climate change, thanks to climate change the time of year when these storms are common is more likely to still be summer-dry.
 That is why the climate change-driven later onset to the rainy season is a significant contributor to the number and severity of fires.

 2020's fires in California have been different.
 The storms this summer that produced the first series of wildfires were driven by tropical moisture that was pulled into California.
 A warming climate produces more and larger tropical storms and hurricanes.
 2020 has already seen so many tropical storms that I've begun to read articles about how NOAA might run out of names.
-The direct impacts of tropical storms and hurricanes on California are rare: minor compared to their impacts in the Atlantic or the Gulf of Mexico.
+The direct impacts of tropical storms and hurricanes on California are rare, and minor compared to their impacts in the Atlantic or the Gulf of Mexico.
 But the more of these storms that form, the greater the chance that tropical moisture can end up in unexpected places.
 These occasionally produce enough moisture to provide some short-term fire risk reduction (such as the July 2015 storm that dropped more than two inches of rain on us) but more often produce extensive lightning with only limited moisture.
 These sorts of storms introduce extreme fire risk.

 The combination of warmer days, dryer (and later-beginning) winters, and more frequent incursions of summer tropical moisture has combined to produce drastically more days with very high fire risk.